STealthy-and-haSTy/SublimeScraps/README.md

  * **scratch_files** is a simple plugin that I use all the time when playing around with code samples.
 See the README in there for more information.

+ * **config_popup** is another simple plugin I made to make my life easier.
+It opens a small popup with configuration related entries only, including one for editing project specific settings.
+Handier than using the menu as not all of the options listed are in the command palette by default.

  * **plugins** is a bunch of one-off plugin samples that I have worked up in response to helping others (great excuse to learn the Sublime API) to stop them from getting lost in the mists of time, although I'm sure nobody would notice if they did.